 All employees are required to complete a criminal history and child protective services background check during the hiring process.
-To further ensure that we maintain a safe and secure learning environment, this new Montgomery County Public Schools (MCPS) Regulation, GCC-RA, requires that once employees are hired, that they keep the school system informed of any arrests or convictions for certain crimes spelled out below.
+To further ensure that we maintain a safe and secure learning environment, this Regulation, GCC-RA, requires that once employees are hired, that they keep the school system informed of any arrests or convictions for certain crimes spelled out below.

 Yes.
 Any person employed by MCPS in any capacity (including, but not limited, to full- or part-time, probationary or nonprobationary, employed in a temporary or seasonal capacity, or substitute teachers) shall report an arrest or criminal charge for any of the offenses listed in GCC-RA (list included below).
-In addition, the employee must report the disposition of any ensuing criminal proceeding related to the arrest or charge to the Department of Performance Evaluation and Compliance (DPEC).
+In addition, the employee must report the disposition of any ensuing criminal proceeding related to the arrest or charge to the Department of Compliance and Investigations (DCI).

-An employee must report an arrest or criminal charge for the required offenses within seven business days (i.e., days that MCPS offices are open) to DPEC.
-Employees may fulfill this requirement by providing information to DPEC themselves or through their legal representatives.
+An employee must report an arrest or criminal charge for the required offenses within seven business days (i.e., days that MCPS offices are open) to DCI.
+Employees may fulfill this requirement by providing information to DCI themselves or through their legal representatives.
 MCPS has created MCPS Form 230-41, Staff Self-Reporting of Arrests, Criminal Charges, and Convictions, to make the reporting process easier.
-It can be completed and e-mailed to DPEC at firstname.lastname@example.org, which is a secure site that can only be accessed by DPEC officials.
-The reporting requirement also can be fulfilled by calling DPEC or mailing the information to the office.
+It can be completed and e-mailed to DCI at email@example.com, which is a secure site that can only be accessed by DCI officials.
+The reporting requirement also can be fulfilled by calling DCI or mailing the information to the office.
 Exceptions to the reporting timeline may be made if there are circumstances beyond the employee’s control that prevent fulfillment of the seven-day reporting requirement.

 All arrests and criminal charges, as well as the disposition of any ensuing criminal proceeding, must be reported for any offenses involving the following (specific information about crimes can be found in Section 6-113 of the Education Article of the Annotated Code of Maryland):